Carlj0666/Carlj0666.github.io/_posts/2021-07-17-function_declaration_arrow_functions_birds_of_a_feather.markdown

 ```
 Wait wha?
 Yep!
 Because of hoisting, even though we declared the birds name before the function declaration, the function still works because of *context execution*.

-**To be clear, since arrow functions are function declarations and not traditional functions, they are not hoisted.
-To illustrate this in an arrow function, check out the below code snippet**

 ```
 eggCounter(1 ,2)